 Experience the unique arctic adventure just over 1100 km from the North Pole, in the real wilderness of the Svalbard archipelago.
 Find out the best things to do in Svalbard and have a lifetime experience in the High Arctic – a home of 3,000 polar bears.

-Svalbard is a Norwegian archipelago, located in the Arctic ocean, midway between continental Norway and the North Pole.
-It’s a home to 2,000 people and around 3,000 polar bears and a paradise for the exciting adventures, outdoor activities and sports.
+This Norwegian archipelago is located in the Arctic Ocean, midway between continental Norway and the North Pole.
+It’s home to 2,000 people and around 3,000 polar bears and a paradise for exciting adventures, outdoor activities, and sports.

-The unspoilt wilderness of the Arctic, with its jugged mountains, blue glaciers and frozen land has always intrigued me.
-I’ve associated Svalbard archipelago, and its biggest island Spitsbergen, with the Polar expeditions to the North Pole and important scientific research.
-When we moved to Norway and discovered, that we can easily fly there from Oslo, we immediately planned to trip to be able to explore the real Arctic winter in Svalbard and experience its breathtaking beauty.
+The unspoiled wilderness of the Arctic, with its jugged mountains, blue glaciers, and frozen land has always intrigued me.
+I’ve associated the Svalbard archipelago, and its biggest island Spitsbergen, with the Polar expeditions to the North Pole and important scientific research.
+When we moved to Norway and discovered, that we can easily fly there from Oslo, we immediately planned to trip to be able to explore the real Norwegian winter (and spring!) in Svalbard and experience its breathtaking beauty.

 The availability of things to do in Svalbard varies depending on the season.